mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-A KeyResponse is just some function, which happens in response to a keypress.
+A `KeyResponse` is just some function, which happens in response to a keypress.
-I could have used System.Action instead, but using a named delegate type means we can change this more easily later.
+I could have used `System.Action` instead, but using a named delegate type means we can change this more easily later.
-A structure keeps the relationship of each Key press and KeyResponse, along with a note about the purpose of the key binding.
+A structure keeps the relationship of each Key press and `KeyResponse`, along with a note about the purpose of the key binding.
-	The KeyType is templated because this implementation will just use characters, but any type of input should work as well.
+	The `KeyType` is templated because this implementation will just use characters, but any type of input should work as well.
-A Dispatcher manages a queue of events, and those events are mapped in a DispatchTable to responses.
+A `Dispatcher` manages a queue of events, and those events are mapped in a `dispatchTable` to responses.
 	This is a general concept that is useful in many domains beyond key input handling.
 	If we were making a scripting engine or multiplayer system, we could use this dispatcher for a critical part of the system there.
-BindKeyResponse will bind a KeyResponse delegate to a key.
+`BindKeyResponse` will bind a `KeyResponse` delegate to a key.
 	If the key has never been bound before, a new list of KeyResponses will be created for that key.
-Events added to the dispatcher will be Consumed all at once.
+Events added to the `Dispatcher` will be consumed all at once.
 Just like the task scheduler, execution will happen from a list that can't be added to while actions are processed.

-This KeyInput implementation creates a singleton for easy access, with a public Set method for the Instance.
+This `KeyInput` implementation creates a singleton for easy access, with a public `Set` method for the `Instance`.
-This design will allow the KeyInput system to swap out at runtime, in case different different user-interface states use different keybindings.
+This design will allow the `KeyInput` system to swap out at runtime, in case different different user-interface states use different keybindings.
 Otherwise, this class can be accessed statically like any singleton, for convenience.
-The KeyInput class reads specifically from the C-sharp Console, so it has a conveniently labeled place for that logic.
+The `KeyInput` class reads specifically from the C-sharp Console, so it has a conveniently labeled place for that logic.
-The ToString method shows how to dynamically query what is bound to each key, which could be useful for exposing dynamic key binding at runtime.
+The `ToString` method shows how to dynamically query what is bound to each key, which could be useful for exposing dynamic key binding at runtime.

 `scene`
 src/Program.cs